Tracey Ullman's State of the Union

-Tracey Ullman's State of the Union is an American sketch comedy series starring Tracey Ullman.
-The series was written by Ullman along with Hollywood satirist Bruce Wagner.
-Gail Parent and Craig DiGregorio acted as contributing writers to the series' first season.
+Tracey Ullman's State of the Union is an American sketch comedy television series starring Tracey Ullman.
+The series is written by Ullman, along with Hollywood satirist, Bruce Wagner.
+Gail Parent and Craig DiGregorio act as contributing writers to the series' first season.
 The show ran for three seasons on Showtime.
 On May 17, 2010, it was announced that the show would not be returning for a fourth season.

 Premise

 The show takes a satirical look at a day in the life of America.